Country Living in a Cariboo Valley

 Want to learn about raising your own chickens for meat?
 They can really grow out to 8 pounds in 8 weeks!

 Our Book includes everything from choosing which breed of chicks to order to setting up a homemade brooder to growing them out – everything you need to know is here.
-Order your book at the link.

-Thinking of raising meat birds?
+Thinking of raising meat chickens?

 Here’s how we fill our freezer with chickens.